Published On 13 Jul, 2021

 2. Delayed Removal or Extraction Can Result in Numerous Complications

 If your oral surgeon has suggested wisdom tooth extraction in Dubai, it is best to follow their suggestion because a delayed extraction or removal can result in numerous complications in the future.
 These can include:

 3. The Surrounding Tissue and Teeth are Numbed During Wisdom Tooth Extraction Surgery

-For all those who fear to go through the extraction process, know that you are given local anesthesia during the extraction process.
+For all those who fear going through the extraction process, know that you are given local anesthesia during the extraction process.
 This means that the surrounding teeth and tissue in your mouth are completely numbed.
 If you get too anxious or panicky, the oral surgeon might even suggest giving you a sedative to further numb the pain.

 4. You Can Expect to Experience a Variety of Symptoms During the First 24 hours Post-Surgery